DSVSCA/DSVSCA/README.md

 > make

+or

+> make debug

 The program and all dependencies should automatically build and compile.
+All build objects output to the build folder.

+The make process produces 3 main files: libDSVSCA.a, libDSVSCA.so, and DSVSCA.
+Both libDSVSCA.a and libDSVSCA.so are libraries that can be compiled into programs.
+DSVSCA is a command line program compiled in the example folder and allows for easy use of DSVSCA.

 ## Running DSVSCA
 ```